-6 Pollution-Reducing Resolutions for a More Sustainable 2021
+6 Pollution-Reducing Resolutions for a More Sustainable 2023

 1. Know Your Waste

 For most people, there’s a complete disconnect between their garbage can and the garbage dump.
 It’s easy to become detached from the contents of your trash bin, but being more mindful of your waste begins by not being mindless about it.
-The convenience of modern day municipal waste disposal makes it almost seem like our junk magically disappears every morning after we drop it off at the curb to be picked up.
+The convenience of modern-day municipal waste disposal makes it almost seem like our junk magically disappears every morning after we drop it off at the curb to be picked up.
 Of course, we all know this isn’t the case.
-Even if he were to show up in a top hat and tuxedo every week, your garbage man can’t just make your 4.5 pounds of average daily waste vanish into thin air.
+Even if they were to show up in a top hat and tuxedo every week, your garbage person can’t just make your 4.5 pounds of average daily waste vanish into thin air.
 Out of sight may keep it out of mind, but the trash you create hardly means out of harm when it comes to the planet.

 2. Consume Less